-Note: The following protocol is for using a gravity-flow column packed with 1mL of resin (i.e., 2mL of the 50% slurry).
+Note: The following protocol is for using a gravity-flow column packed with 1mL of Protein A agarose (i.e., 2mL of the 50% slurry).
 When using columns containing other resin volumes, reagent amounts must be adjusted accordingly.
-See the Additional Information Available on Our Website section for batch and spin cup methods.
+See the Additional Information Section for batch and spin-cup methods.